Dennis P. McHugh Piermont Public Library

 15% of the proceeds from the sale of your donations come back to the library.
 Thank you!

-Please contact us at email@example.com to learn about volunteer opportunities at the library.
+Please contact us at firstname.lastname@example.org to learn about other volunteer opportunities at the library.

 The new library building is fully handicapped accessible: there are several parking spaces designated for handicap parking and a ramp provides wheelchair access to the building.
 All public spaces of the library, including restrooms, are accessible to wheelchairs as well.